agarciadom/mdenet-mde-ci-tutorial/README.md

-# How to run this example
+# Template project for model management in CI pipelines

+This is an example project that shows how to use the [Epsilon CI Docker Image](https://gitlab.com/committed-consulting/mde-devops/epsilon-ci-container) from Committed Consulting to build continuous integration pipelines that include automated model validations and transformations with [Eclipse Epsilon](https://eclipse.org/epsilon).

+The work on the Epsilon CI Docker image was partly funded by an [EPSRC MDENet](https://www.mde-network.org/) commissioning fund grant.

+The project includes four example Epsilon programs:

+* An [EVL](https://eclipse.dev/epsilon/doc/evl/) script which validates a state machine model.
+* An [ETL](https://eclipse.dev/epsilon/doc/etl/) script which transforms the state machine model into a Java abstract syntax model.
+* A combination of [EGX](https://eclipse.dev/epsilon/doc/articles/egx-parameters/) and [EGL](https://eclipse.dev/epsilon/doc/egl/) scripts which generate the code and the tests from the Java abstract syntax model.
+* An EGL script which takes the JSON from the Github issues API, and produces candidate release notes for Epsilon 2.5.0.

-## From the MDENet Education Platform
+## Running from the MDENet Education Platform

 ### From public template

-To try out the transformations in this example in the MDENet Education Platform in read-only mode, follow [this link](https://educationplatform.mde-network.org/?activities=https://raw.githubusercontent.com/agarciadom/mdenet-mde-ci-tutorial/main/smachines-hosted-activity.json).
+To try out the transformations in the MDENet Education Platform, follow [this link](https://educationplatform.mde-network.org/?activities=https://raw.githubusercontent.com/agarciadom/mdenet-mde-ci-tutorial/main/smachines-hosted-activity.json).

 ### From private clone